WebXDAO/blockchain-dev-path/learning-guide/medium.md

-## Understanding Blockchain with a bit higher level than the beginner one
+# Understanding Blockchain in a intermediate level

 An opinionated learning path for getting into speed with Blockchain (specially Ethereum).

 ## Pre-requisites